Dnipro (bandy club)

-Dnipro (Ukrainian: "Дніпро") is a bandy club from Dnipro in Ukraine.
+Dnipro (Ukrainian: "Дніпро") is a bandy club from Dnipro in eastern Ukraine.
 The club colours are white and blue.

 Dnipro won the Ukrainian championship in 2014 and 2016.
 It was the runner-up in 2013 and 2015.

 History

 Bandy club "Dnipro" was founded in 2008.
 The basis of the first composition of the team consisted of roller hockey players.
 In the future, the team was replenished with its own bandy players and local ice hockey players.
 During the team's first years it participated in local competitions - the championship and cup of Dnipropetrovsk and Dnipropetrovsk region.

 Since 2011, the team has been participating in national and international competitions.